abpframework/abp/docs/en/UI/Blazor/Block-Busy.md

         public async Task BlockForm()
         {
             /*
               Parameters of Block method:
-					selectors: A string containing one or more selectors to match busy : Set to true to show a progress indicator on the blocked area.
+                selectors: A string containing one or more selectors to match. https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector#selectors busy : Set to true to show a progress indicator on the blocked area.
             */
             await _blockUiService.Block(selectors: "#MySelectors", busy: true);
         }
     }